Purpose now email book

 Kajabi 2.0 - app screens

-The result is what they call Community 2.0., which moves Kajabi beyond a simple forum and adds a livestreaming feature with live meet-ups.
-The new community feature is an improvement, but as far as UX goes, it’s a bit awkward.
-It takes a separate login to access your community–making it impossible to integrate well with your course.
+The result is "Community 2.0.," which moves Kajabi beyond a simple forum and adds a livestreaming feature and meet-ups.
+The new community feature is an improvement, but it’s still awkward for UX--especially compared to alternatives.
+You need a separate login to access your community–making it impossible to integrate well with a course.
 And if you wanted to teach a live course on Community 2.0, the LMS isn’t integrated.

 It ends up feeling a bit like 2 separate products, which is basically what it is.
-Its improved community features and overall course strength land Kajabi a place on this list, but the community platform is still missing some essentials.

 Kajabi features